-Diabetes mellitus is a common problem that affects more than 13% of pregnant women

-Strengths and limitations of this study

-- In-depth, face-to-face interviewing allowed for a detailed understanding of women's experiences of collecting and storing colostrum. - Participants were recruited until theoretical saturation was achieved. - Researcher triangulation was used to ensure that the themes reflected the range and depth of data collected. - A limitation of this study was that only Caucasian women were represented in the sample. - The study was only conducted in one centre, so transferability to other settings is uncertain.

-in Australia.
-Diabetes in pregnancy includes both gestational diabetes mellitus (GDM) and pre-existing diabetes (type I diabetes mellitus or type II diabetes mellitus).
-Diabetes in pregnancy is associated with multiple risks to the newborn including macrosomia, shoulder dystocia, polycythaemia, hyperbilirubinaemia and neonatal hypoglycaemia.2 Hypoglycaemia is a significant problem as it is associated with cardiorespiratory disturbances, damage to the central nervous system and developmental delay.^{3 4} Approximately 6% of Australian neonates experience hypoglycaemia; however, this rate is greatly increased in infants born to mothers with diabetes with 25%-50% of newborns affected.5 The mainstay of management of infants at risk of hypoglycaemia is early breast feeding and top-up feeding with colostrum or formula.6 early breast feeding, as well as provide a supply of colostrum that may be used to supplement breast feeding and reduce reliance on formula feeding to treat hypoglycaemia.
-Because of these perceived benefits to the neonate, women with diabetes in pregnancy are encouraged to collect and store colostrum by midwives, diabetes educators and obstetricians in many settings.
+Diabetes mellitus is a common problem that affects more than 13% of pregnant women in Australia.[1]
+Diabetes in pregnancy includes both gestational diabetes mellitus (GDM) and pre-existing diabetes (Type I diabetes mellitus or Type II diabetes mellitus).
+Diabetes has short-term and long-term implications for the health of the mother and her newborn, including neonatal hypoglycaemia.[2]
+Hypoglycaemia is a significant problem as it is associated with cardiorespiratory disturbances, damage to the central nervous system and developmental delay.[3,4] Approximately 6% of Australian neonates experience hypoglycaemia, however this rate is greatly increased in maternal diabetes with 25-50% of newborns affected.[5]

+Women with diabetes in pregnancy are referred to a lactation consultant and encouraged to begin expressing and storing colostrum in the late antenatal period.
+After delivery, breastfeeding is encouraged and postnatal lactational performance may be improved because of the prior antenatal expressing.
+The collected colostrum may also be used to supplement breastfeeding and stabilise the BGL in place of formula feeding, especially if the newborn requires separation from the mother for admission to the special care nursery (SCN).[6]
+Because of these perceived benefits to the neonate, women with diabetes in pregnancy are encouraged to collect and store colostrum by midwives, diabetes educators and obstetricians.[7]
 However, the experiences of women with diabetes who are encouraged to engage in this practice have not been well explored.

-Some women with diabetes in pregnancy are referred to a lactation consultant and encouraged to begin expressing and storing colostrum in the late antenatal period.
-This practice has been thought to promote earlier onset of lactogenesis and facilitate

-The Diabetes and Antenatal Milk Expressing (DAME) study, a multicentre randomised controlled trial in Melbourne, found that expressing from 36 weeks of gestation was safe in low-risk women with diabetes and may have some benefits to the neonate including increased rates of exclusive breast feeding in the first 24 hours of life.
-10 In women without diabetes in pregnancy, antenatal expressing has also been shown to be associated with reduced time to initiation of full establishment of lactation, which suggests expressing in the antenatal period may improve postnatal lactational performance.8 However, a qualitative study of antenatal expressing in women without diabetes in pregnancy found that though collecting colostrum antenatally may increase confidence and breast familiarity, it can also evoke embarrassment and can be difficult and painful to engage in.
-11
+The Diabetes and Antenatal Milk Expressing (DAME) study, a multi-centre randomised control trial in Melbourne, found that expressing from 36 weeks gestation was safe in low risk women with diabetes and may have some benefits to the newborn including increased rates of exclusive breastfeeding.[8]
+In non-diabetic pregnant populations, antenatal expressing has also been shown to be associated with reduced time to initiation of full establishment of lactation, which suggests expressing in the antenatal period may improve postnatal lactational performance.[9]
+However, a qualitative study of antenatal expressing in a non-diabetic population of women found that though collecting colostrum antenatally may increase confidence and breast familiarity, it can also evoke embarrassment and can be difficult and painful to engage in.[10]